Who are the best people to talk to at The Vineyard about my child’s difficulties with learning/ Special Educational Needs or disability?

 - The school has disability access toileting facilities such as a ceiling tracker hoist, high/low changing bed.

-- The school has a designated sensory space that all children can allocate when this can be a beneficial, calming or restorative experience.
+- The school has a designated sensory space that all children can access when this can be a beneficial, calming or restorative experience.

 - The school seeks access to specialist equipment for learners when required through the Local Authority and technology providers.